Capstone (CAPS) 698

 Evaluation

-Your grade will be based on the successful completion of three written assignments, evaluated on a Pass/Fail basis, and the submission of your simulation certificate:
+Your grade will be based on the successful completion of three written assignments and the simulation, evaluated on a pass/fail basis:

 | Activity | Weight |